Understanding the Chinese-Russian alliance

 The official communiques say nothing about defence and foreign policy discussions but we can sure they took place and that the full range of international relations – Ukraine, Syria, North Korea, the South China Sea, arms control, defence etc – were discussed, as were the various projects for building a new global financial architecture independent of the US and the dollar, which the Chinese especially are pressing ahead with.
 Almost certainly the reason why the Russian and Chinese leaders did not engage with the international media following their discussions is because they did not want to be asked questions about the discussions they had on these topics.

-(From a Western point of view the most alarming single development of all in terms of Chinese Russian defence cooperation is the recent announcement of joint Chinese Russian military exercises in the Baltic Sea – the prime flashpoint between Russia and NATO.
+(From a Western point of view by far the most alarming single development in terms of Chinese Russian military cooperation is the recent announcement of joint Chinese Russian military exercises in the Baltic Sea – the prime flashpoint between Russia and NATO.
 Andrey Denisov, Russia’s ambassador to China, recently spoke about these exercises with his tongue firmly in his cheek

 There is a point of novelty, but I haven’t heard anyone expressing much concern over this so-called ‘threat.’
 The Baltic States repeat their usual incantations, but at the same time, they take for granted the fact that NATO is deploying large forces on their territory….Those who are scared off are inclined to being scared.
 For instance, I have seen an article on the internet, written by some Swedish military analysts.
 They say that they see no threat in it.
 The main thing is that rules concerning such events should be respected.

 In reality, as everyone knows, a Chinese military presence in the Baltic allied to Russia is a NATO planner’s ultimate nightmare.
-The planned Russian-Chinese exercises in the Baltic have now brought it one step closer)
+The planned Russian-Chinese exercises in the Baltic have now brought it one step closer to becoming a reality)

 I do not know of cooperation between any two other Great Powers in the world today which is so close.
 Contrary to what is often said, cooperation between Russia and China today at a political and military-strategic level is very much closer today than it was in the days of their formal alliance in the 1950s, when meetings between Soviet and Chinese leaders were infrequent and frequently tense.